 The new DoorDash logo was settled on after a rigorous process.
-The design team worked really hard to find a visual identity that was appealing across the wide spectrum of DoorDash’s consumer base, partners, drivers, and restaurants.
+The design team worked really hard to find a visual identity that appealed across the broad spectrum of DoorDash’s consumer base, partners, drivers, and restaurants.

-It took several weeks, and a number of prototypes before the team eventually settled on a design that communicated the perfect tone of expertise, professionalism, and personality.
+It took several weeks, and several prototypes before the team eventually settled on a design that communicated the perfect tone of expertise, professionalism, and personality.
 The brand new logo design was rolled out across all DoorDash platforms, replacing the previous one on the company’s website, various apps, and t-shirts.

 While DoorDash’s services and vision of reinvented logistics stayed the same, the new emblem symbolizes the progression in the firm’s maturity.
 As the company grew in size and standing, it was clear that a great logo design was fundamental to how it interacted with the diverse demographics it serves.

-The DoorDash logo design inspiration came from something unexpected, but one that genuinely reflects the company’s core principles: Shinkansen (Japanese bullet train).
+The DoorDash logo design inspiration came from something unexpected but genuinely reflects the company’s core principles: Shinkansen (Japanese bullet train).
 The company certainly has a shared emotional response with high-speed rail—something lightning-quick, communal, utilitarian, and futuristic like DoorDash.

 The Future of the DoorDash Logo

-Considering the fact that DoorDash is yet to celebrate its tenth anniversary (and given how many changes the firm has undergone throughout its relatively short life), customers can very well expect to see more alterations to the brand’s visual identity down the road.
+Because DoorDash is yet to celebrate its tenth anniversary (and given how many changes the firm has undergone throughout its relatively short life), customers can very reasonably expect to see more alterations to the brand’s visual identity down the road.
 But in the meantime, it’s doing a pretty fine job of coming up with the goods!

 You couldn’t ask for more from a logo, could you?